 Most pepper seeds will take between 1 to 3 weeks to germinate, depending on temperature, moisture, and age of the seeds.
 Also, remember that hotter varieties will generally take longer to germinate.

-Starting your pepper seeds early can help you to achieve better germinate rates.
+Starting your pepper seeds indoors at an early date will help you to achieve better germinate rates.
 Why not wait until temperatures rise and the soil outside gets warmer?

 For more information, check out this tool from the Old Farmer’s Almanac on frost dates by zip code.

-You can start seeds indoors in a gardening tray, found online or at garden centers.
+You can start pepper seeds indoors in a seed tray, found online or at garden centers.
 You can also use flat, shallow containers such as ones you might find at the grocery store.

 However, if your pepper plants are still small, you can plant them in the soil and cover each one with a cloche.
 A cloche is a small plastic or glass container that keeps plants warm.

-It can also help to protect them from bugs.
-When the pepper plants get larger, you can use row covers to protect them from the cold.
+It can also help to protect them from pests and wind.
+When pepper plants get larger, you can use row covers to protect them from the cold.

 For more information, check out my article on how to protect plants from cold and frost.

-There are several steps you can take to help your pepper plants to germinate faster by giving them the ideal conditions for growth.
-Let’s review some of those methods.
+There are several steps you can take to help your pepper plants to germinate faster, including:

 Pepper seeds need to absorb water before they can begin to germinate.
-If the weather is dry, you will need to water frequently.
-If temperatures are cold, germination will be even slower.
+If the air in your house is dry, you will need to water more often.

-If you soak the pepper seeds before planting them, you can shave off some time to germination.
+If you soak pepper seeds before planting them, you can speed up germination.
 When pepper seeds are soaked before planting, they get a chance to absorb the water they need to germinate, thus giving them a head start.

-One option is to soak the seeds in water for 1 to 2 days.
+One option is to soak the seeds in water for a day and then pour the water and seeds through a strainer.
 If you leave them in water much longer than this, you run the risk of getting rotten seeds.

 If you see your seeds starting to sprout a bit, you will know that they are ready to plant (you don’t need to wait that long, though).
 At that point, you can either plant the seeds in the garden, or in a tray indoors to wait out the last frosts of the season.

-We talked about how the variety of pepper plant can affect time to germination: hotter peppers generally take longer to germinate.
-The age of seeds can also affect time to germination and germination rate.
+We already talked about how the variety of pepper plant can affect time to germination (for example, hotter peppers generally take longer to germinate.)

 Seeds that are more than 1 to 2 years old will have a lower germination rate (a lower percentage of seeds planted will sprout and grow into peppers).
-If the seeds are old enough, you may not get any peppers at all.
+If the seeds are old enough, you may not get any seeds to sprout.

-As mentioned above, checking the last frost dates and working backwards can help you to determine when to start seeds indoors, or when to plant outdoors.
-The snow should be gone from the ground, and the soil should be completely thawed before you think of planting peppers in your garden.
+As mentioned above, checking the last frost dates and working backwards will help you to determine when to start seeds indoors and when to transplant outdoors.

-Before you plant in the soil outdoors, check the weather forecast.
-If you see an unseasonably cold stretch of weather, hold off on planting, or keep your seedlings indoors a little longer.
+Before you transplant peppers outdoors, check the weather forecast.
+If you see an unseasonably cold stretch of weather, hold off on planting and keep your seedlings indoors a little longer.

 If your pepper seeds are planted too shallow or too deep, they may germinate slowly, or not at all.
 The ideal depth is ¼ to ½ inch for pepper seeds.

-The seeds or seedlings should be spaced 18 to 24 inches (1.5 to 2 feet) apart.
+The University of Minnesota Extension suggests that seedlings should be spaced 18 to 24 inches (1.5 to 2 feet) apart.
 This spacing will give the pepper plants enough room to avoid competing with one another as they grow.